 You wake up after a night of drinking, trying to piece together the few snapshot memories you have to figure out where it all went wrong.
-What was maybe meant to be just “one drink” turned to five, and then maybe you got a shot, because, hey, it’s just another teeny tiny glass.
+What was maybe meant to be just “one drink” turned into five, and then maybe you got a shot, because, hey, it’s just another teeny tiny glass.

 And then maybe you somehow ended up in a club in Shibuya.
 In any case, you’re now feeling the dehydration kick in, and as you get up for a glass of sweet water, BOOM, the hangover hits you hard.
-Here are some hangover food and drinks to fight the Futsukayoi, hangover in Tokyo.
+Here are some hangover food and drinks to fight the futsukayoi, hangover in Tokyo.

 7 ways to get rid of futsukayoi Futsukayoi